ksenkowski/ksenkowski.github.io/_posts/game/2015-11-10-cos-skirmishes.markdown

 						5 - 6
 					</td>
 					<td>
 						Lost Eye<br/><small>If this is the first eye lost, the character suffers a permanent -1R to all sight based rolls.
 If it is the second eye to go the character is blind and fails all sight based rolls.
-All other rolls in which sight is a key component suffer a -4R Disadvantage.</small>
+All other rolls in which sight is a key component suffer a -4R Toss Modifier.</small>
 					</td>
 				</tr>
 				<tr>